redventuresLA/sugar/README.md

 A parser for HTTP body and query parameters

-This is deprecated in favor of import "github.com/gorilla/schema"
+This is deprecated in favor of http://www.gorillatoolkit.org/pkg/schema